How to Join Crochet Squares Together with Slip Stitch

-To crochet the join, you'll use a yarn color that matches your squares.
-The demonstration uses a contrasting color... so the work is visible.
-But for joining these squares permanently, you would choose a color used in the outermost rounds of the squares.
+This tutorial uses a contrasting color of yarn, so the work is visible.
+However, you should use a yarn color that matches your squares.
+For joining the squares permanently, choose a color used in the outermost rounds of the squares.

-Since the slip stitch join is asymmetrical, work from the wrong side.
+Because the slip stitch join is asymmetrical, you should work from the "wrong" side.
 Technically, it would be possible to join the squares from the right side of the work, but the asymmetry won't be noticeable from the wrong side, whereas it would be on the front.

-Insert your crochet hook into your chosen loops, as pictured.
-Unwind a bit of yarn and prepare to pull up a loop; you'll want to leave at least six inches of yarn at the end to be woven in after you are finished joining your squares.
+Insert your crochet hook into your chosen loops.
+Unwind a bit of yarn and prepare to pull up a loop.
+Leave at least 6 inches of yarn at the end to be woven in after you are finished joining your squares.

 Hook your yarn and pull it through the loops on both squares.